zerodevapp/zerodev-docs/docs/create-wallets/overview.md

 });
 ```

-As you see, you need to specify three things: validator, signer(s), and paymaster.
+As the code shows, we need to specify three things when creating a ZeroDev wallet: validator, signer(s), and paymaster.

-- Validator: how does this account validates its transactions?
+- Validator: how does this wallet validate transactions?
 - Signer(s): who will be signing transactions?
-- Paymaster: how will this account pay for gas?
+- Paymaster: how will this wallet pay for gas?

 Let's dive in.